njben/fedramp-iaas-webapp/README.md

 The pre-deployment PowerShell script will verify that the necessary Azure PowerShell modules are installed.
 Azure PowerShell modules provide cmdlets for managing Azure resources.
 After all the setup requirements are verified, the script will ask you to sign into Azure and will then prompt for parameters and credentials to use when the solution is deployed.
 The script will prompt for the following parameters, in this order:

-* **Admin username**: Administrator username you want to use for the administrator accounts on deployed virtual machines
+* **Admin Username**: Administrator username you want to use for the administrator accounts on deployed virtual machines.
-* **adminPassword**: Administrator password you want to use for the administrator accounts on deployed virtual machines (must meet the complexity requirements; see below)
+* **Admin Password**: Administrator password you want to use for the administrator accounts on deployed virtual machines.
+Passwords must be at least 14 characters and contain one each of the following: lower case character, upper case character, number, and special character.
-* **sqlServerServiceAccountPassword**: SQL service account password you want to use (must meet the complexity requirements; see below)
+* **Domain Name**: Domain name for the self-signed SSL certificate.
+Domain names utilized for this blueprint must adhere to RFC 1123 and NetBIOS (e.g., `contoso.local`).
-* **subscriptionId**: To find your Azure Government subscription ID, navigate to https://portal.azure.us and sign in.
+* **Azure Government Subscription ID**: To find your Azure Government subscription ID, navigate to https://portal.azure.us and sign in.
 Expand the service menu on the left side of the portal, select "more services," and begin typing "subscription" in the filter box.
 Click **Subscriptions** to open the subscriptions blade.
-Note the subscription ID, which has the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
+Note the subscription ID, which has the GUID format: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
-* **resourceGroupName**: Resource group name you want to use for this deployment; must be a string of 1-90 alphanumeric characters (such as 0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and it cannot end in a period (e.g., `blueprint-rg`).
+* **Resource Group Name**: The resource group name you want to use for this deployment; must be a string of 1-90 alphanumeric characters (such as 0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and it cannot end in a period (e.g., `blueprint-rg`).
-* **keyVaultName**: Key Vault name you want to use for this deployment; must be a string 3-24 alphanumeric characters (such as 0-9, a-z, A-Z) and hyphens, must start with a letter, and must be unique across Azure Government.
-This must be a name for a new Key Vault; the deployment cannot use an existing Key Vault.
-* **domain**: Domain name for the self-signed SSL certificate (e.g., `contoso.local`).

-Passwords must be at least 14 characters and contain one each of the following: lower case character, upper case character, number, and special character.
+* **Key Vault Name**: The Key Vault name will be automatically generated from the **Resource Group Name** parameter, as the deployment cannot use an existing Key Vault resource for this blueprint (e.g., `blueprint-rg-KV`).

 #### Pre-deployment instructions

-1. Clone or download this GitHub repository to your local workstation `git clone https://github.com/Azure/fedramp-iaas-webapp.git`
+1. Clone or download this GitHub repository to your local workstation.
+`git clone https://github.com/Azure/fedramp-iaas-webapp.git`
-2. Start PowerShell as an administrator
+2. Start PowerShell as an administrator.
-3. Run Orchestration_InitialSetup.ps1
+3. Run Orchestration_InitialSetup.ps1.
-4. Enter the parameters above when prompted
+4. Enter the parameters above when prompted.

-Note the resource group name, and Key Vault name, and domain name; these will be required during the deployment phase.
+Note the resource group name, Key Vault name, and domain name used as these will be required during the deployment phase.

 ### DEPLOYMENT